Marie-Josée Fortin

 Marie-Josée Fortin (born October 21, 1958) is an ecologist and Professor in the Department of Ecology and Evolutionary Biology at the University of Toronto.
 Fortin holds the Tier 1 Canada Research Chair in Spatial Ecology at the University of Toronto.
-In 2016, she was elected as a Fellow of the Royal Society of Canada.
+In 2016, she was elected a Fellow of the Royal Society of Canada.

 Education and career

 Fortin completed her BSc in biological sciences (1983) and her MSc in numerical ecology (1986) at the Université de Montréal, where she conducted research under Pierre Legendre.
 In 1992 she received a PhD in ecology and evolution from the Stony Brook University, where she was Robert Sokal's last doctoral student.
 She then went on to do a Postdoctoral Fellowship (1992-1994) at Université Laval, where she worked under Serge Payette.

 Fortin joined Université de Sherbrooke in 1994 as an assistant professor in biology, and moved on to Université de Montréal in 1997 for a professorship in geography.
 She briefly worked at Simon Fraser University between 2000 and 2001, before joining University of Toronto as an associated professor.
 She became full professor at University of Toronto in 2006 and university professor in 2020.